altwolff/Mandelbrot-Set-Fractals/README.md

-This project generates a Mandelbrot set visualization, saving it as a PPM image file, with customizable image size and maximum iterations.
+This project generates a Mandelbrot set visualisation, saving it as a PPM file, with customisable image size and maximum iterations.